CCHMC-Translation/CCHMC-Translation.github.io/vendor_instructions.md

 5. If translating outside of Wordbee, use the XLIFF export/import.
 Do not further segment the XLIFF in your CAT tool.

-6. A linguist who specializes in the target language must review the final native files and PDF.

 7. Send official quote or order confirmation to <translations@cchmc.org> the same day that work on the project begins.

 8. Append or change the language code in the file name of target files to the corresponding ISO 639‑1 Code.
 For example, the source files "name\_EN.docx" and "title.docx" would become "name\_AR.docx" and "title\_AR.docx" when translated to Arabic, and "name\_ES.docx" and "title\_ES.docx" when translated to Spanish.

      a.
 When source files are named as clean or track-changes, usually abbreviated "cln" and "trk," use the clean filename as the base.

-9. For InDesign and Illustrator files deliver a package containing:

-     a.
-All native typefaces used in the piece (no outlines)

-     b.
-All linked art/photos

-     c.
-Print resolution PDF without crops/bleeds for our visual reference

-     d.
-An IDML conversion file (InDesign only)

-     e.
-If your design team has any notes, please have them fill out their contact information and anything of note in the "Instructions" file that normally gets generated when the file is packaged out of InDesign.

 10. Follow the [Style Guide](http://cchmc-translation.surge.sh) for all projects.